Trekking in the Himalayas. Photo by Leo Stevenson, student.

 Our journey begins in Phyang, where we begin learning the basics of Ladakhi language, exploring the pastoral communities and acclimating to the 11,500 ft elevation.
 In Leh, we meet with local leaders at NGOs and learn firsthand the challenges that families and local representatives face as they attempt to preserve traditional Ladakhi heritage.
 We become students of Tibetan Buddhist monks, representatives of the Snow Leopard Conservancy, Ladakh Ecological Development Group and other leaders and activists in order to better understand the local perspectives and realities.

-The North India course is designed to encourage students to push themselves in their exploration of this distant landscape, learn the basics of ecology of the Himalayas, and explore the Tibetan-influenced cultural and spiritual traditions of Ladakh.
-In addition to a Ladakhi village-stay students take part in collaborative social development projects focused on environmental and cultural preservation in the capital of Leh.
+The North India course is designed to encourage students to push themselves in their exploration of this distant landscape, learn about the ecology of the Himalayas as it pertains to climate change, and explore the Tibetan-influenced cultural and spiritual traditions of Ladakh.
+In addition to a rural village stay, students take part in collaborative social development projects focused on environmental and cultural preservation.
+The North India program is a window into Himalayan cultures and landscapes, as the region adapts to challenging environmental and political climates.

 Read More Read Less Sample Itinerary